4rays/ios-app-template/README.md

 - **App**: The main iOS/macOS application targets that depend on Core, Components, and feature modules
 - **Core**: Business logic, data models, and external dependencies
 - **Components**: Reusable SwiftUI components with no external dependencies for maximum portability
-- **IndigoCore**: Core TCA infrastructure and shared utilities for feature modules
+- **Indigo**: Core TCA infrastructure and shared utilities for feature modules
 - **FeatureA** and **FeatureB**: Example TCA-based feature modules with their respective reducers and views

 ### Dependency Graph